-Mode What It Does Use It When To Turn it on./off Normal Monitors a single marine radio channel and lets you talk on that channel.
+Mode What it does Use it when To turn it on/off Normal Monitors a single marine radio channel and lets you talk on that channel.
 You want to talk to another station on a specific channel. (default mode) Scan Monitors all the channels you save into memory.
 You have a small group of channels you use most often and want to check them for traffic.
-Press and hold the CLR-SCAN button.
+Press and hold STEP/SCAN.
 Weather Monitors the selected NOAA weather channel.
 You want to hear the current and forecasted weather in your area.
-Press the WX-MEM button.
+Press WX-MEM.